Facebook Pixel 8 Things You Need to Know Before Visiting Bhutan

 7) Bhutanese can speak good English

-If you are worried about communications issues in Bhutan, you can sleep well tonight knowing that Bhutanese speaks fluent English.
+If you are worried about communications issues in Bhutan, you can sleep well tonight knowing that Bhutanese speak fluent English.
 As a matter of fact, English is the medium of instruction in Bhutanese schools.
 The majority of Bhutanese, especially the younger generation can speak very good English.
 There will be little communication barrier between foreigners and the Bhutanese.
 If English is not your mother tongue, you may also request for tour guides who speak Chinese, Spanish, Portuguese, Korean or Japanese if you travel with Druk Asia.

-If are a language enthusiast, you may also learn some basic Dzongkha (Bhutanese language) to surprise your new friends.
+If you are a language enthusiast, you may also learn some basic Dzongkha (Bhutanese language) to surprise your new friends.

 8) You need to be a responsible tourist